-The organisation shall be called the “European Network of Trainees in Obstetrics and Gynaecology”, hereafter referred to as ENTOG.
+1.1 The organisation shall be called the European Network of Trainees in Obstetrics and Gynaecology, hereafter referred to as ENTOG.

-ENTOG is a non-governmental, independent and non-profit association.
+1.2 ENTOG is a non-governmental, independent and non-profit association.

-The working language of ENTOG shall be English.
+1.4 The working language of ENTOG shall be English.

-ENTOG shall have the following objectives:
+1.5 ENTOG shall have the following objectives:

 A To achieve a better understanding of training in gynaecology-obstetrics in different European countries, thus helping to ensure a comparable standard of training.

 B To achieve the highest possible standards of training and consequently improve the quality of medical care given to women and their babies.

-c: To explore the possibilities of research among young gynaecologists/obstetricians.
+C To explore the possibilities of research among young gynaecologists/obstetricians.

-These objectives shall be achieved as follows:
+1.6 These objectives shall be achieved as follows:

-a: Promote the creation in all European countries of National Commissions or Networks of trainees.
+A Promote the creation in all European countries of National Commissions or Networks of trainees.

 Gynaecology(EBCOG) in the recommendation of the standards required for the training of specialists, and the means of maintaining those standards.

-c: Examine the content and quality of training in all countries of Europe
+C Examine the content and quality of training in all countries of Europe

-d: Collaborate with EBCOG in the recommendation of the criteria to which the specialist training centres should conform.
+d Collaborate with EBCOG in the recommendation of the criteria to which the specialist training centres should conform.

-e: Make proposals for unifying the training programmes to achieve specialist status.
+E Make proposals for unifying the training programmes to achieve specialist status.

-f: Ensure that knowledge and skills of specialist obstetricians and gynaecologists are maintained and updated at regular intervals.
+F Ensure that knowledge and skills of specialist obstetricians and gynaecologists are maintained and updated at regular intervals.

-g: Promote research between the trainees and young gynaecologists/obstetricians, including multi-centre European projects.
+G Promote research between the trainees and young gynaecologists/obstetricians, including multi-centre European projects.

-h: Facilitate the exchange of trainees and young gynaecologists/obstetricians, between training centres throughout Europe to harmonise and improve the quality of training.
+H Facilitate the exchange of trainees and young gynaecologists/obstetricians, between training centres throughout Europe to harmonise and improve the quality of training.

-i: Council has a responsibility to ensure that these objectives are pursued and to regularly review what has been achieved.
+I Council has a responsibility to ensure that these objectives are pursued and to regularly review what has been achieved.

 Article 2 – Membership

-Membership of ENTOG shall be open to a single representative, national, non-governmental organisation or committee of trainees and young specialists in gynaecology and obstetrics in each of the countries of Europe.
+2.1 Membership of ENTOG shall be open to a single representative, national, non-governmental organisation or committee of trainees and young specialists in gynaecology and obstetrics in each of the countries of Europe.

-For the purpose of this charter, a trainee is defined as a doctor who has entered but not completed the specialist training programme in obstetrics and gynaecology of his or her country.
+2.2 For the purpose of this charter, a trainee is defined as a doctor who has entered but not completed the specialist training programme in obstetrics and gynaecology of his or her country.
 A young specialist is defined as a doctor who has completed his or her specialist training in gynaecology and obstetrics no more than three years ago.

 2.2 If the plenary finds that a member organisation fails to continue to fulfil the qualifications for membership, it shall be excluded in accordance with the voting procedure set forth in Article 4.7.